williamhuybui/Blockbuster-Movie-Trends/Readme.md

 ![actor](https://github.com/williamhuybui/Blockbuster-Movie-Trends/blob/master/Picture/top_actor.jpg)

-We define `good actor` by looking at their rank on imdb.
-For each movies, we extract the top 10 casts and check if they are in the top 1000 actor in the list.
-Some of the people on the list are: Jack Nicholson, Leonardo DiCaprio, Morgan Freeman.
+We define `good actor` by looking at their rank on IMDb.
+For each movie, we extract the top 10 casts and check if they are in the top 1000 actors on the list.
+Some of the people on the list are Jack Nicholson, Leonardo DiCaprio, Morgan Freeman.

 The graph shows that action, adventure, and family genres have an average of 5 A-rank actors.
 Interestingly, history movies have the most, 7 actors on average

 ## Data
 The data come from 220 top gross revenue movies from 2009 to 2019.
 This is obtained through the API requests from the [movies database](https://www.themoviedb.org/).
-Also, a list of the 1000 best actor is collected from imdb.
+Also, a list of the 1000 best actor is collected from IMDb.

 ## Technologies
 * Python library: `Pandas`, , SQL by `sqlite3`.